ItzNotABug/appexpress/function/README.md

 ## Live Function Testing

-Go to - https://appexpress.appwrite.global/routes to see all routes!
+Go to - https://appexpress.appwrite.global/routes to see all routes!!!